emilhe/dash-leaflet-docs/tutorials/func_props.md

 In Dash Leaflet, some component properties are *functions*.
 A function handle cannot be passed directly as a property in Dash, but the `dash-extensions` library provides a few implicit options.
-As an example, we consider the `pointToLayer` option of the `GeoJSON` component.
+As an example, we consider the `GeoJSON` component of this package.

 ##### JavaScript variables